-To foster a dynamic, robust, progressive, inclusive feminist community by:
+To foster a dynamic, robust, progressive, inclusive feminist community.

-The full Mission Statement page includes a list of methods/philosophies by which we plan to further that goal.
+The full Mission Statement page includes a list of Ways And Means by which we plan to further that mission.

 The tagline “In defense of the sanctimonious women’s studies set.” dates back to a notorious blogosphere storm regarding Feminism Ruining Real Politics in 2005 (read more about the mindset behind that and subsequent similar incidents in this 2008 post by Thomas).